-At the entrance to the Aosta Valley, stands one of the most extraordinary single-span Roman bridges, the Pont-Saint-Martin.
+At the entrance to the Aosta Valley, at Pont-Saint Martin, stands one of the most extraordinary single-span Roman bridges.
 Built during the empire of Augustus, it was part of the Roman Via delle Gallie, important consular road that allowed year-round transit of the Alps.
 Also known as the “devil's bridge”, a legend developed around its construction is still present in local folklore today.

 Cross it on foot

-The Pont-Saint-Martin is a Roman stone bridge over the Lys, the stream descending from the Gressoney valley.
-Built in the 1st century BC by the Romans, it also gave its name to the village that developed around the bridge.
-With a single span, about 36 metres long and 25 metres high, and an extremely thin vault arch, it is considered one of the largest, most daring bridges of antiquity among the miracularia of Roman engineering.
+The Roman stone bridge is located over the Lys, the stream descending from the Gressoney valley.
+Built in the 1st century BC by the Romans, with a single span, about 36 metres long and 25 metres high, and an extremely thin vault arch, it is considered one of the largest, most daring bridges of antiquity among the miracularia of Roman engineering.

 Anchored to the live rock on both banks, it was in continuous use until 1836, when another bridge was built that could relieve Pont-Saint-Martin of its primary function to become only a monument, symbol of an area whose history it marked.
 Today, the bridge can be crossed on foot through Via Roma and admired from the riverside, from which the architecture and the bulk of the bridge can be seen at its best.